 What Does Harmonic Balancer Do?

 The main role of the harmonic balancer is to absorb and dampen the crankshaft vibrations.
 All the various periodic forces of piston movement and cylinders firing can resonate along the length of the crankshaft.
-This results in amplified harmonic vibrations; the harmonic balancer absorbs and minimizes these.
+This can result in amplified harmonic vibrations at different engine RPMs and loads; the harmonic balancer absorbs and minimizes these.

 The second role of the harmonic balancer is to transfer the engine’s rotating force to the drive belt in order to run the engine accessories.
-The part of the balancer that drives the belt is connected to the part that is driven by the crank by a rubber dampening ring.
+The outer casting that drives the belt is connected to the inner casting that is driven by the crank by a rubber dampening ring.

 The main way that a harmonic balancer fails is when the rubber ring deteriorates or separates; allowing the two cast parts to partially or fully detach from each other.
 That can reduce the dampening effect and cause problems with the belt alignment.